Multiple Income Streams Don’t Create Security — Structure Does

 • emotional bandwidth

-More streams = more mental load.
+As a result, more streams mean more mental load.

-Smart diversification respects human limits, not just spreadsheets.
+In reality, smart diversification respects human limits, not just spreadsheets.

-Active Income: Useful, But Energy-Dependent
+Active Income in Multiple Income Streams: Useful, But Energy-Dependent

 Active income trades time and energy for money.
+While it works well, it only does so until energy drops.

 • salary